 Why do you send out letters asking for donations?

-Direct Mail remains to be an effective method of fundraising and is one of the cheapest way for charities to raise donations for their work.
-Appeals to individuals is a new area of raising money for us – 2016 has seen us send our first regular giving appeal to individuals on our database.
+Direct Mail remains an effective method of fundraising and is one of the cheapest ways for charities to raise donations for their work.
+Appeals to individuals is a relatively new area of raising money for us.
+In 2016 we sent our first regular giving appeal to individuals on our database.